johnshearing/bioelectocracy/README.md

     * Individual cells don't know what type of biological organism they are trying to build any more than we know what type of macro-organism we are trying to build.
     * All the cells do is follow simple rules, and the target organism results from the intelligence in the collective that no individual cell knows anything about.
     * We humans do not need to know what type of macro-organism we are building any more than cells need to know what type of organism they are building.
-    * All we need to do is follow a few simple rules and Mac will self-assemble into its target form.
+    * All we need to do is follow a few simple rules and Mac will self-assemble into its preferred target form.
     * These simple rules (listed below) have been stated in Jewish teachings and have been amplified by Jesus and Muhammad for clarity.
     * We will be looking at these simple rules through the lens of Morphogenesis and the Price System provided by Levin and Lyons to see if they are the rules required to help Mac reach it's target state without needing to know what the target state is.
     * Some readers will not have any interest in looking at spiritual or religious writings.
 So later as we proceed, all these simple rules will be stated again in a technical manner without making any reference to spiritual or religious teachings.